plone/ansible.plone_server/README.md

 Author Information
 ------------------

 Created by Steve McMahon.
-Maintained by the Plone Installer Team as part of the Plone project, http://plone.org.
+Maintained by the Plone Installer Team as part of the [Plone](https://plone.org) project.